New Opportunities assistance programs.

 The InHome Service worker that is part of CHORE can provide a variety of services, including Shopping / Errands, Yard Work, Minor Handyman Jobs, and even Housecleaning

-Comprehensive Outreach Project for Elders, or COPE, will assist seniors with identifying and completing applications for appropriate government benefits and assistance programs in housing, healthcare, nutrition and several other forms of government subsidies.
+Comprehensive Outreach Project for Elders, or COPE, will assist seniors with identifying and completing applications for appropriate government benefits and assistance programs.
+It addresses needs including housing, healthcare, nutrition and several other forms of government subsidies.
 Find more details on financial help for senior citizens.

 Some examples of the government programs that seniors can get help applying for include QMB – Qualified Medicare Beneficiary Program, CONNPACE – the CT Prescription Assistance Program, Tax relief for homeowners and renters, CONNMAP – Medicare Assignment Program, and Lifeline.